akamai/cli-property-manager/README.md

 # Overview

-The Promotional Deployment CLI lets you promote changes to Akamai properties across your local environments without manually updating each property on each environment.
+The Promotional Deployment CLI lets you leverage your configurations as code snippets and allows for the creation of a customized deployment pipeline defined by the user to automate the promotion of Akamai property changes across local environments.

+It focuses on the following primary benefits:
-With this client-side application, you set up a pipeline, which is a linked and ordered chain of environments.
-A pipeline represents the order in which changes are deployed.
-A typical pipeline starts with local development environments, moves to local QA environments, then finishes with your production environment.
-The number of environments you deploy to depends on your organization’s particular needs.
+1. Creation of an automated build pipeline (linked chain of environments that changes can propagate through).
+A typical pipeline starts with local development environments, moves to QA and Integration environments, then finishes with your production environment.
+The number of environments you deploy to depends on your organization’s specific needs
+2. Client side tokenization enables you to tokenize any attribute within their configuration file, vary this between environments, and automate your entire configuration build process
+3. Local configuration snippets enables many teams to own and work on different parts of their configuration file independently in parallel
+4. A client side validation engine enables users to instantly validate their configuration syntax locally
+5. A CLI based interface ensures portability across any type of environment

 **Note:** For information about all available CLI commands, see the [Promotional Deployment CLI Command Help](docs/cli_command_help.md).

+# Stay up to date
+To make sure you always use the latest version of the CLI, run this command: akamai update promotional-deployment

 # Sample workflow